seyramgabriel/CloudSec-Terraform-Project/README.md

 * ACMS certificate for the Domain name

+## Network Configuration

-## The terraform configuration creates:
+The terraform configuration creates:

 * one (1) virtual private cloud
 * Two (2) subnets